 Academic options available to students at co-op sites should include: classrooms with just DHH students; integrated classrooms with a typical, elementary through high school curriculum with modifications, and academic mainstreaming.

-Some students who are deaf or hard of hearing have additional disabilities – such as behavior disorders or learning disabilities.
+Cluster Sites for students with hearing loss are for deaf or hard of hearing have additional disabilities – such as behavior disorders or learning disabilities.
 Cluster sites can often provide additional related services such as occupational or physical therapy, social work, speech and language therapy, and counseling.
 In co-ops, these are often provided by professionals skilled in sign language and familiar with the needs of students who are deaf or hard of hearing.

 School districts provide access to general education classrooms in their neighborhood schools for students who are deaf or hard of hearing.
 A variety of support services can be provided in these inclusive settings.
 They may consist of certified teachers of students who are deaf or hard of hearing, interpreters, note-takers, speech language pathologists, audiologists, counselors, and access to amplification equipment.
 These related services in general education classrooms must be provided by staff who can directly communicate with the students in their language and mode.
 Students are given complete access to both the full general education curriculum as well as extra-curricular activities.
 An inclusion facilitator or itinerant teacher often acts as a case manager to coordinate all the general and special education services indicated on the student’s IEP.